so0nyung/Full_RISC-V_Implementation/Cache.md

 ## Multilevel Cache
-For this CPU, I hope to implement a three level cache system
+For this CPU, I had hoped to implement a three level cache system.
+But in the end, I just built 1 level of cache.

 ## Implementation
 ### Parameters, Inputs & Outputs